tim241/game-launcher/README.md

-# Rofi Game Launcher
+# Game Launcher
-This is a simple game launcher for rofi
+This is a simple game launcher

 # Supported games
 * GOG games